itaywol/SC-Workshop/README.md

 2. **Identify and Fix Malicious Payload**
    - Analyze the PR commnets to identify the introduced malicious payload.
    - Analyze the profiles in the new `Updates to tracee profile` PR
-   - remove the malicious parts
+   - Fix the malicious parts
    - Analyze profiles files again to verify the malicious payloads removed
    - Merge both PRs